jgm/djot.js/README.md

 }
 ```

-A single filter may return a table with multiple tables, which will be
+A single filter may return an object with multiple objects, which will be
 applied sequentially:

 ```js